AdithyaM/Storefront/README.md

 # Storefront SPA
 Storefront created by consuming JSON data with Angular JS

-## Technologies: JavaScript, AngularJS , Angular Route
+## Technologies: JavaScript, AngularJS , Angular Route, CSS

 ## Steps to launch application
 * Checkout the repository and moved to the storefront directory.